VolistxTeam/Framework/README.md

 # Volistx Framework
-Volistx Framework For RESTful API Based on Laravel/Lumen 9.x
+Volistx Framework For RESTful API Based on Laravel 9.x (Slimmed Version)

-This is a framework skeleton for Volistx API platform using Lumen PHP Framework.
+This is a framework skeleton for Volistx API platform using Laravel PHP Framework.

 Let's make some awesome thing together!

 ### Requirements
 - PHP 8.1.2 or Above
-- All Required Extensions for Laravel/Lumen
+- All Required Extensions for Laravel 9.x
 - Redis PHP Extension
 - Swoole or OpenSwoole Extension